 Welcome

-If you are interested in joining us, look for the CCK sign on the East side of Evangel's campus by the KCS entrance.
 To learn more about our worship and our way as Anglicans, please click here.

 Reflections for Modern-Day Pilgrims